hexxondiv/switchapp-laravel/README.md

 4. Set your SwitchApp API credentials in the config/switchapp.php file.

 ### Usage
 1. Import the SwitchAppService class:

-    <code>use Hexxondiv\SwitchappLaravel\SwitchAppService;</code>
+    `use Hexxondiv\SwitchappLaravel\SwitchAppService;`

 2. Create an instance of the SwitchAppService class:
     `$switchAppService = new SwitchAppService($config);`

-    Where $config is an array containing the following keys:
+    Where `$config` is an array containing the following keys:
     - `public_key:` Your SwitchApp API public key
     - `secret_key:` Your SwitchApp API secret key
     - `bvn:` Your Bank Verification Number (BVN)